Jarodx4/Learning/README.md

-# All scripts created are made with the intent to learn and understand Python
+# All scripts here were created with the intent to learn and understand Python